jgrigg2017/AlexaComputerController/README.md

 - Set the Handler as "main.java.lambdafunction.ComputerControllerSpeechletRequestStreamHandler"
 - Click "Save" in the top right.
-- Copy the ARN number found in the top right and save it somewhere.
+- Write down the ARN number found in the top right.
 This number will be used during the Alexa skill setup.

 5) Define what will trigger your Lambda function.